Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Kimpton Hotel Monaco

 At downtown’s Hotel Monaco, no pets are off limits!
 The Beaux-Arts building marked by its Tiffany stained glass windows and marble staircases welcomes pets of all sizes, weights and breeds for no extra charge.
-The hotel chain has been pet-friendly since 1981 when founder Bill Kimpton would bring his dog Chianti to work with him; today, the hotel has its very own canine “Director of Pet Relations” on standby to welcome you and your pet by name, and they’ll provide plush beds, water bowls, food and mats.
-Ask the concierge for a list of pet-friendly locales in the area!
+The hotel chain has been pet-friendly since 1981 when founder Bill Kimpton would bring his dog Chianti to work with him.
+Today, the hotel will welcome you and your pet by name and provide plush beds, water bowls, food and mats.
+You’ll also get complimentary access to Wag!
+Premium during your stay, which connects pet parents with professional pet caregivers for pet walking, boarding or sitting.
+And be sure to ask the concierge for a list of pet-friendly locales in the area!

 The Four Seasons

-This world-renowned hotel’s Harbor East location is an urban retreat rife with luxury amenities like a five-star spa, rooftop pool and a Harley Pasternak-designed fitness facility complete with personal trainers.
+This world-renowned hotel’s Harbor East location is an urban retreat rife with luxury amenities like a five-star spa, rooftop pool and fitness facility complete with personal trainers.
 Dogs and cats under 25 pounds are welcome free of charge, and pet sitting is available with advance notice.
-The hotel is within walking distance of Charm City’s waterfront, the Baltimore Convention Center and award-winning restaurants.
+The Four Seasons offers stunning waterfront views in almost every room, plus award-winning restaurants within the hotel.
 Want to see the city in style?
 Let the hotel arrange limousine services, yacht rentals or helicopter tours.

 Dog-friendly restaurants